poppinlp/js-api-generator/README.md

 Use to constitute a callback param when success.

+__NOTE__: This only works when response is a plain object, otherwise you'll get the whole response.

 #### fail {Array}

 Use to constitute a callback param when fail.

+__NOTE__: This only works when response is a plain object, otherwise you'll get the whole response.

 #### headers {Object}